James Monroe: Louisiana Purchase and Minister to Great Britain

 After the resignation of Rufus King, Monroe was appointed as the ambassador to Great Britain in 1803.
-The greatest issue of contention between the United States and Britain was that of the impressment of U.S. sailors.
-Many U.S. merchant ships employed British seamen who had deserted or dodged conscription, and the British frequently impressed sailors on U.S. ships in hopes of quelling their manpower issues.
-Many of the sailors they impressed had never been British subjects, and Monroe was tasked with persuading the British to stop their practice of impressment.
-Monroe found little success in this endeavor, partly due to Jefferson's alienation of the British minister to the United States, Anthony Merry.
+The greatest issue of contention between the United States and Britain was that of impressment.
+The U.S. merchant fleet had become a haven for deserters from the Royal Navy, which responded by impressing alleged deserters from American merchantmen.
+Monroe was tasked with persuading the British government to prevent further such cases of impressment, but found little success in this endeavor, partly due to Jefferson's alienation of the British minister to the United States Anthony Merry.
 Rejecting Jefferson's offer to serve as the first governor of Louisiana Territory, Monroe continued to serve as ambassador to Britain until 1807.

 In 1806 he negotiated the Monroe–Pinkney Treaty with Great Britain.
 It would have extended the Jay Treaty of 1794 which had expired after ten years.
-Jefferson had fought the Jay Treaty intensely in 1794–95 because he felt it would allow the British to subvert American republicanism.
+Jefferson had fought the Jay Treaty intensely in 1794–95 because he felt it would allow the British government to subvert American republicanism.
 The treaty had produced ten years of peace and highly lucrative trade for American merchants, but Jefferson was still opposed.
 When Monroe and the British signed the new treaty in December 1806, Jefferson refused to submit it to the Senate for ratification.
-Although the treaty called for ten more years of trade between the United States and the British Empire and gave American merchants guarantees that would have been good for business, Jefferson was unhappy that it did not end the hated British practice of impressment and refused to give up the potential weapon of commercial warfare against Britain.
-The president made no attempt to obtain another treaty, and as a result, the two nations drifted from peace toward the War of 1812.
+Although the treaty called for ten more years of trade between the United States and the British Empire and gave American merchants guarantees that would have been good for business, Jefferson was unhappy that it contained no mention of impressment and refused to give up the potential use of commercial warfare against Britain.
+He made no attempt to obtain another treaty, and as a result, Anglo-American relations further deteriorated in the run-up towards the War of 1812.
 Monroe was severely pained by the administration's repudiation of the treaty, and he fell out with Secretary of State James Madison.